SysSynBio/edd/README.md

                         * access Flower via http://192.168.99.100/flower/
                         * access RabbitMQ Management Plugin via http://192.168.99.100/
                     * Restart misbehaving services with:  `docker-compose restart $SERVICE`
+                    * (Re)build the container images with current code (only required if there are changes to either the Dockerfile or the files in ADD or COPY directives in the Dockerfile):
+                        `docker-compose build`
     * `docker-compose` commands
         * Build all services:  `docker-compose build`
         * Startup all services: `docker-compose up -d`